elastic/azure-marketplace/README.md

 ### VERY IMPORTANT

+**By default, this template does not configure**

+- **TLS for communication with Elasticsearch via the HTTP layer through an external load balancer**
+- **TLS for communication between Elasticsearch nodes via the Transport layer**
+- **TLS for communication beween the browser and Kibana**

-**By default, this template does not configure SSL/TLS for communication with Elasticsearch through an external load balancer.
-It is strongly recommended that you secure communication before using in production.**
+**It is strongly recommended that you secure communication before using in production.**

+You can secure external access to the cluster with TLS by either

+1. using `external` as the `loadBalancerType` and supplying a PKCS#12 archive certificate with the `esHttpCertBlob` parameter to secure the HTTP layer, and supplying a PKCS#12 archive certificate with the `esTransportCertBlob` parameter to secure the Transport layer.
+Both parameters require that X-Pack plugin be installed.

+or

-You can secure external access to the cluster with TLS by using `gateway` as the `loadBalancerType` and supplying a PFX certificate with the `appGatewayCertBlob` parameter.
+2. using `gateway` as the `loadBalancerType` and supplying a PKCS#12 archive certificate with the `appGatewayCertBlob` parameter.
 This sets the cluster up to use [Application Gateway](https://azure.microsoft.com/en-au/services/application-gateway/) for load balancing and SSL offload.

 You can secure external access from the browser to Kibana with TLS by supplying a certificate and private key with `kibanaCertBlob` and `kibanaKeyBlob`, respectively.